What is CNC Milling?

-This is just below the worktable to support it and is adjustable in order to fix the worktable in relation to the spindle axis.
+This is just below the worktable to support it and is adjustable to fix the worktable concerning the spindle axis.
 The saddle, located at the top of the knee, supports the worktable.
 It moves parallel to the axis of the spindle.
 This function enables the worktable to be horizontally adjusted.
 This fixes the worktable in relation to the spindle axis.

-Below the saddle, this supports the worktable and saddle and can be moved up and down depending on what height is needed.
+Below the saddle, this supports the worktable and saddle and can be moved up and down depending on the height needed.
 This is an adjustable part of the machine, affixed to the column.
 It is adjustable along the Z-axis, depending on the specific milling operation being carried out.

-This component is driven by a motor within the column by which it is supported.
+This component is driven by a motor within the column supported by it.
 This is what controls the machine tool.

 The machine tool is sometimes referred to as a mill cutter.
-This is the part which touches and removes material from the workpiece and will vary in type depending on the job at hand, e.g. cutter, drill, bore etc. The specifications of the machine tool vary, for example, the diameter, length, spacing of teeth, and material etc. CNC Milling is so versatile largely due to the huge variety in cutting tools.
+This part touches and removes material from the workpiece and will vary in type depending on the job at hand, e.g. cutter, drill, bore etc. The specifications of the machine tool vary, for example, the diameter, length, spacing of teeth, material etc. CNC Milling is so versatile largely due to the vast variety in cutting tools.

 The arbour essentially connects the machine tool to the spindle.
 It’s available in various lengths and diameters, again depending on the specifications of the CNC Milling machine in question.